okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 # Client-based rate limits

  Client-based rate limiting applies to unauthenticated endpoints within Okta that are used during the client application access process.
-A client being, in this context, one of two types:
+This applies to two types of clients:

 * An OAuth 2.0 application, which uses a combination of client ID, IP address, or device identifier for rate-limiting.